remichu-ai/gallama/README.md

 # gallama - Guided Agentic Llama

-gallama is a Python library that provides a Llama backend optimized for local agentic tasks.
-It serves as a middleware layer, bridging the gap between base inference engines (such as ExLlamaV2 and Llama.cpp) and agentic work (e.g., function calling, formatting constraints).
+__gallama__ is an opinionated Python library that provides a LLM inference API service backend optimized for local agentic tasks.

+It tries to close the gap between pure inference engine (such as ExLlamaV2 and Llama.cpp) and additional needs for agentic work (e.g., function calling, formatting constraints).

+It provides some experimental features such as Artifact (like Claude's) and Thinking template (to guide chain of though).

+As there is no standard approach for these experimental feature current, the library does implement it via some boilerplate code (you will find some fixed prompt inside the code) and thus is an opinionated API engine.

+This library is marked with rolling update so please be patient hi-cup and bugs :) (feel free to open an issue if you come across any).

+Currently, the backend is mainly using ExllamaV2.
+Llama.cpp support is under experiment.

+Do checkout [TabbyAPI](https://github.com/theroyallab/tabbyAPI) if you want a reliable and pure ExllamaV2 API backend.

-## Features
+# Features

-### Integrated Model downloader
+## Integrated Model downloader

-Download exl2 model from Hugging Face for a list of standard popular model as following download llama-3.1 8B at 4.0bpw
+Ability to download exl2 model from Hugging Face via CLI for popular models.

+Example as following to download llama-3.1 8B at 4.0bpw (4 bit per weight quantization)

 ```shell
 gallama download llama-3.1-8B:4.0